Clinton Sampson Blues: History

 In 1948, the Clinton Blues continued play, becoming a minor league affiliate of the Detroit Tigers.
-The Blues ended the regular season in 6th place with a 70–67 record, playing under manager Marvin Lorenz.
-The Blues finished 10.5 games behind the of the 1st placed Sanford Spinners in the final Tobacco State League standings.
+The Blues ended the regular season in sixth place with a 70–67 record, playing under manager Marvin Lorenz.
+The Blues finished 10.5 games behind the first placed Sanford Spinners in the final Tobacco State League standings.
 Clinton did not qualify for the playoffs, won by the Red Springs Red Robins.

-Continuing play in the 1949 Tobacco State League, the Clinton Sampson Blues placed 7th in the eight–team league.
-The team name was changed to include the location of Sampson County, North Carolina.
+Continuing play in the 1949 Tobacco State League, the Clinton Sampson Blues placed seventh in the eight–team league.
+The team's name was changed to include the location of Sampson County, North Carolina.
 The Blues finished the regular season with a record of 60–79, playing under manager John Streza.
 Clinton finished 22.5 games behind the 1st place Dunn-Erwin Twins in the regular season standings.
 Clinton did not qualify for the Tobacco State League playoffs, which were won by the Red Springs Red Robins.

-In their final season, the 1950 Clinton Sampson Blues placed 5th, missing the Tobacco State League playoffs.
-With a record of 61–72, playing under managers Alvin Kluttz and Nicholas Rhabe, the Clinton Sampson Blues finished 30 games behind the 1st place Lumberton Auctioneers.
+In their final season, the 1950 Clinton Sampson Blues placed fifth, missing the Tobacco State League playoffs.
+With a record of 61–72, playing under managers Alvin Kluttz and Nicholas Rhabe, the Clinton Sampson Blues finished 30 games behind the first place Lumberton Auctioneers.
 Clinton Sampson failed to qualify for the playoffs, won by the Rockingham Eagles.
-The Tobacco State League permanently folded following the 1950 season.

 In 1950, player/manager Alvin Kluttz batted .373 for the Blues.
 Kluttz had been wounded in World War II, shot through the left arm during battle in 1945.
 After surgery, 21 pieces of shrapnel remained in his arm.
-Kluttz returned to his baseball career following his October, 1945 discharge despite the permanent injury.
+Kluttz returned to his baseball career following his October 1945 discharge despite the permanent injury.
 Kluttz received the Bronze Star for his service.

+The Tobacco State League permanently folded following the 1950 season.
 Clinton, North Carolina has not hosted another minor league team.

 The ballpark

 The Clinton based minor league teams were noted to have played home games at the Clinton High School Park.
 The location of the ballpark was reported as 1201 West Elizabeth Street, Clinton, North Carolina.
-Today, Sampson Middle School is at the location.
+Today, Sampson Middle School occupies the ballpark site with the same address.